simonw/s3-credentials/docs/other-commands.md

     s3-credentials list-users

-This will a pretty-printed array of JSON objects by default.
+This will return a pretty-printed array of JSON objects by default.

 Add `--nl` to collapse these to single lines as valid newline-delimited JSON.